Does weak quasi-o-minimality behave better than weak o-minimality?: Preliminaries

 \section{Preliminaries}

 Throughout the paper we use standard model-theoretical terminology and notation.
-By $L$ we denote a first-order language, and by $T$ a complete $L$-theory with infinite models.
-We will usually assume that there exists an $L$-formula in two free variables defining a linear order on models of $T$.
-Unless otherwise stated, we will work in a monster model $\Mon$ of $T$.
-Elements of $\Mon$ are denoted by $a,b,\ldots$, tuples of elements by $\bar a,\bar b,\ldots$, and small subsets of $\Mon$ (i.e.\ subsets of cardinality strictly less than $|\Mon|$) are denoted by $A,B,\ldots$.
-By an $L_A$-formula, for $A\subseteq\Mon$, we mean a formula with parameters from $A$.
+By $L$ we denote a first-order language, by $T$ a complete $L$-theory with infinite models, and by $M$ an arbitrary model of $T$.
+Unless otherwise stated, by $\Mon$ we denote a monster model of $T$.
+Elements of models are denoted by $a,b,\ldots$, tuples of elements by $\bar a,\bar b,\ldots$, and subsets of models (for $\Mon$, small subsets, i.e.\ subsets of cardinality strictly less than $|\Mon|$) are denoted by $A,B,\ldots$.
+By a formula, we will always mean an $L$-formula, unless the presence of parameters is emphasized.
+By an $L_A$-formula, we mean a formula with parameters from $A$.
+For a formula $\phi(\bar x)$, possibly with parameters from $A\subseteq M$, by $\phi(M)$ we denote its solution-set in $M^{|\bar x|}$.
+For a subset $D\subseteq M^n$ we use the following notation: